The senior from Hattiesburg posted a 11-1 record with a 1.56 ERA during the year.

 A native of Neosho, Mo., he compiled an impressive record of 185-58, including two seasons of 50 wins or more.
-During his four-year tenure at Meridian, Berry's squad spent the entire time in the top 10 of the national polls.
-He had over 25 players sign NCAA Division I scholarships and currently has nine former players in the professional ranks.
+During his four-year tenure at Meridian, Berry’s squad spent the entire time in the top 10 of the national polls.
+He had more than 25 players sign NCAA Division I scholarships and had, at that time, nine former players in the professional ranks.

-For his efforts, Berry was honored as a three-time Region 23 Coach of the Year, three-time district coach of the year, three-time Louisville Slugger Coach of the Year Award and twice named Diamond Sports ABCA Region Coach of the Year.
+For his efforts, Berry was honored as a three-time Region 23 Coach of the Year, three-time district coach of the year, three-time Louisville Slugger Coach of the Year Award and two-time Diamond Sports ABCA Region Coach of the Year.

 On January 24, 2010, MCC recognized Berry’s accomplishments and retired his jersey number (40).